20 of the best fiction books you must read in this lifetime

-Whether it is book lovers looking for their next good novel to read or someone who wants to keep a date with a new book, here are the best fiction books that are a must-add to your library.
+Whether it’s book lovers looking for their next good novel to read or someone who wants to keep a date with a new book, here are the best fiction books that are a must-add to your library.

 Stories are incredibly fascinating.
-They have the power to open our minds and broaden our horizons.
-Some tales also transport us to a world created by a writer to which we add colours with our imagination.
-Reality might seem bland in comparison to these fiction novels that take us through unique creations with characters engrossed in gripping storylines.
+They have the power to inspire, open our minds and broaden our horizons; to help us see the world in a different light, and teach us a thing or two about human nature and compassion.
+Some tales also transport us to a whole new world, fuelled only by our – and the author’s – imagination, creating a new universe in which you wouldn’t mind being lost in.
+Reality might seem bland in comparison to these fiction novels, especially when they take us through unique dimensions with characters engrossed in gripping storylines.

 Disclaimer: This list is in no particular order